Brooks Ricochet review

 Brooks states on their website "own best energy return, now in a lightweight frame."
 To be frank, in no way is this shoe lightweight.

 My size 11.5 came in at just over 12 ounces.
 This makes it one of the heaviest shoes I own.
 If you're going to market lightweight shoes it should be in the 8-ounce range or less.

 Although the Ricochet is still heavy it does perform reasonably well during speed and interval workouts.
-If a couple ounces were shaved off the Ricochet, Brooks might a truly great shoe.
+If a couple of ounces were shaved off the Ricochet, Brooks might be a truly great shoe.

 Can it work for quite a few different workouts?
 Yes.
 Would I put this in the same category as an extremely versatile shoe like the Nike Zoom Elite?
 No.

 I personally enjoy a shoe with a bit more ground feel.
 The Ricochet although, responsive, felt a little overbuilt and clunky at times.

 As stated earlier shaving a few ounces off the shoe, maybe a couple of millimeters off the midsole might go a long way.

 Not grippy on wet sidewalks and asphalt